Financials

 Cost of sales

-The cost of sales increased by 1.3% from S$38.5 million in 2H FY23 to S$39.1 million in 2H FY24.
-This was mainly due to the increase in cost from the warehousing and logistics segment in tandem with the increase in revenue, which was offset by the cost reduction in the infrastructural materials and services segment as revenue decreased.
+The cost of sales increased by 18.9% from S$39.1 million in 2H FY24 to S$46.4 million in 2H FY25.
+This was mainly due to the increase in cost from the infrastructure materials and services segment in line with the increase in its revenue, as well as additional cost relating to retail and distribution segment, partially offset by improvement in gross margin in infrastructural materials and services segment.

 Gross profit